Analysis | Americans have lost 13.5 million years of life during the pandemic

 Again, Heun-Johnson and Tysinger aren’t looking specifically at covid-19 deaths but excess deaths in general.
 Which raised an interesting complication that Heun-Johnson pointed out when we spoke.
 The CDC normally uses a five-year window to build the baseline against which weekly deaths can be compared to figure out what constitutes a normal level of death.
 But since we’re now two years into a pandemic that’s leaving thousands of people dead a day, the CDC has had to adjust its processes.

-“The algorithm is falling apart,” Heun-Johnson said, “which is just pretty sad” — given what it implies about the scale of mortality.
+“The algorithm is falling apart,” Heun-Johnson said, “which is just pretty sad,” given what it implies about the scale of mortality.

 For all of the talk about how vaccines have reduced the risk of hospitalization and death from the virus, it is still the case that more than 45,000 people have died on average in each of the last six months.
 There’s something of a plateau in the death toll since September, one that arose with the delta variant, faded a bit and then began to spike again with omicron.
-A plateau that exists despite more than half of the population being fully vaccinated.
+It’s a plateau that exists despite more than half of the population being fully vaccinated.

 January, more than a year after vaccines first became available, was the fourth deadliest month on record for the pandemic.
 The omicron wave has been far deadlier here than in other wealthy countries around the world.

 But, then, the United States has consistently been an outlier in its covid death toll.
-The U.S. has consistently made up a larger percentage of covid deaths in a month than it does the world’s total population, according to numbers from Our World in Data.
+The country has consistently made up a larger percentage of covid deaths in a month than it does the world’s total population, according to numbers from Our World in Data.
 In only two months has our toll been disproportionately low instead of disproportionately high.
 The U.S. makes up more than 3.6 times as much of the cumulative global death toll as we do the global population.

 This is absolutely in part because not all countries report deaths accurately or in a timely way.
 But, again, even compared to other wealthy countries that cannot be credibly accused of misrepresenting data, we’re faring poorly.
 In part that’s because our vaccination efforts fell short of what experts had hoped — though the scale of vaccination has helped keep deaths lower than they would otherwise have been.